Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Grizzlies: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Memphis Grizzlies are 4.5-point favorites heading into a decisive Game 5 of the opening round of the NBA Playoffs against the Los Angeles Lakers at FedExForum on Wednesday, starting at 7:30 PM ET on TNT, BSSE, and SportsNet LA.
-The Lakers lead the series 3-1.
-The matchup has a point total of 221.5.
+The Los Angeles Lakers are 4.5-point favorites heading into a decisive Game 6 of the opening round of the NBA Playoffs against the Memphis Grizzlies at Crypto.com Arena on Friday, starting at 10:30 PM ET on ESPN.
+The Lakers have a 3-2 lead in the series.
+The matchup's point total is set at 220.5.

 Lakers vs. Grizzlies Odds & Info